 "Who needs libraries?"

 The answer is clear.
-And, as communities recover from the impacts of the coronavirus pandemic, they are counting on their libraries more than ever.
+Communities are counting on their libraries more than ever.

-Yet beneath those three words is an iceberg of challenges, from delivering on-point messaging, gathering compelling statistics, and re-educating key audiences about the value of libraries, fundamental not only to library workers but to our society at large.
-Anti-tax rhetoric, privatization of public services, weakening of library governance structures, and the chronic underfunding of libraries and educational institutions point to a systemic shift in our landscape: an attack on libraries as a public service.
+Yet beneath those three words is an iceberg of challenges for the advocate, from delivering on-point messaging, gathering compelling statistics, and re-educating key audiences about the value of libraries, fundamental not only to library workers but to our society at large.
+Anti-tax rhetoric, privatization of public services, weakening of library governance structures, attacks on intellectual freedom, and the chronic underfunding of libraries and educational institutions point to a systemic shift in our landscape: an attack on libraries as a public service.

 We need to make sure the answer is clear to decision makers, too.